 - Close it with a crown/beer cap, trapping the CO2

-- The end.
-That's it.
-There's no disgorgment.
+- Typically, here's no disgorgment.
 No filtration process.
 That's why there's sediment in Pet-Nat.
+However, you could disgorge it for a more refined and less rustic final wine.

 Have you ever noticed how Champagne and Pet-Nat can have aromas reminiscent of dough, bread, beer, freshly baked pastries, brioche, buttered toast, etc?
 That's all because of the lees.
 And once you train your nose to smell these aromas, you'll weirdly get obsessed with them?